-- A16.1 Vehicles can safely enter and reverse from a lot in a single movement. - A16.2 Where a street carries more than 5000 vehicles per day all vehicles can move in a forward direction when entering or leaving the site.
-New driveways entering onto such roads should be avoided unless no other alternative is available. - A16.3 The maximum gradient for driveways is 25% with a maximum change in grade of 12.5%. - A16.4 Where lots fall steeply below street level, the garage or carport is constructed closer to the street to reduce the need for steeply sloping driveways and large amounts of cut and fill. - A16.5 Driveways are integrated with the site using landscaping and appropriate drainage and erosion control measures, particularly on steep slopes. - A16.6 The location and design of driveways is consistent with the Subdivision and Infrastructure Chapters of this Development Control Plan, the Northern Rivers Design Manual and the Lismore City Council Design and Construction Specification Vehicular Access Policy.
+Driveways A16.1 Vehicles can safely enter and reverse from a lot in a single P16 Driveways are located and movement. designed to: safely accommodate the grade and turning radius limitations of modern vehicles; minimise visual impacts from hard paving areas.
+A16.2 Where a street carries more than 5000 vehicles per day all vehicles can move in a forward direction when entering or leaving the site.
+New driveways entering onto such roads should be avoided unless no other alternative is available.
+Figures 18 and 19 demonstrate how to A16.3 The maximum gradient for driveways is 25% with a maximum change in grade of 12.5%. achieve safe grades over the footpath, between the footpath and the lot and between the driveway and the garage on steeper slopes.
+A16.4 Where lots fall steeply below street level, the garage or carport is constructed closer to the street to reduce the need for steeply sloping driveways and large amounts of cut and fill.
+A16.5 Driveways are integrated with the site using landscaping and appropriate drainage and erosion control measures, particularly on steep slopes.
+A16.6 The location and design of driveways is consistent with the Subdivision and Infrastructure Chapters of this Development Control Plan, the Northern Rivers Design Manual and the Lismore City Council Design and Construction Specification Vehicular Access Policy.